Louis D'Arrigo: Adelaide United

 D'Arrigo made his professional debut in a Round 21 clash against Sydney FC, replacing Ryan Strain in the 86th minute as Adelaide lost the game 2–0.
 After a standout 2017–18 Y-League campaign, D’Arrigo was named the league's Player of the Year at the Dolan Warren Awards in April.
 On 24 July 2018, he signed his first professional contract with Adelaide, penning a two-year scholarship deal with the club.
+He was the youngest player to make 50 appearances for Adelaide United before being over taken by Nestory Irankunda.